garfieldnate/JavaSVSViewer/README.md

 	- message in lower-left corner when a keyboard/mouse action is used
 - fix SLF4J warnings, and use logging instead of System.out/err
 - rename to SVSViewerFX (for standalone apps, noone needs to know it's Java!)
-- message in lower-left corner when agent disconnects
-- when scene or geometry is removed, need to remove label, too

 ## Bugs